Eye-safe Lasers

 The author's answer:

 Quantum cascade lasers are operating in the long-wavelength region where the radiation is absorbed already in the cornea.
-It be harmful if it were intense enough to substantially heat the cornea.
+It could be harmful if it were intense enough to substantially heat the cornea.
 That should usually not be the case in the mentioned application.